Selling a Maryland Home: What Are My Disclosure Obligations?

 What Issues Are Left Off the Maryland Disclosure Form?

 You won't be asked about everything.
 The Maryland disclosure form intentionally doesn't ask you to disclose information about past occupants of the property: whether someone living there had HIV or AIDS, or whether the property was the scene of a crime, death (accidental or natural), felony, or suicide.
-These exclusions are at § 2-120 of the Real Property Code.
+These exclusions are found at § 2-120 of Maryland's Real Property Code.

 If buyers ask about such issues, you cannot lie; but you can say that you are not able to answer.

-The disclosure form also doesn't ask about every possible aspect of the home.
+The disclosure form also doesn't ask about every possible aspect of the home, either.
 For example, while it asks about the condition of the dishwasher, it doesn't ask about other major appliances.
 Nevertheless, the final question on the disclosure portion asks you to disclose any material latent defects that were not specifically enumerated.
 Therefore, if there's a defect in one of the home's features, you'll need to affirmatively say as much.

-While it is true that your disclosure could result in a lower purchase price, the legislature is actually doing you a favor: If you disclose a known defect, the purchaser cannot turn around months after the transaction has closed and sue you for fraud or misrepresentation.
+So long as you disclose a known defect, the purchaser cannot turn around months after the transaction has closed and sue you for fraud or misrepresentation.
 Indeed, the disclosure form will insulate you from this sort of liability, which could otherwise cause legal fees and headaches long after you've moved on.

 Talk to a Lawyer